World on a Wire: Release

 The original TV miniseries was shot at 16mm with PAL system, then the standard TV encoding system in much of the Europe.
 A restored version was shown at the 60th Berlin International Film Festival in 2010.
 It was also released on Region 2 DVD by Kinowelt/Arthaus as part of the Arthaus premium series and by Second Sight in the UK.
 It has since screened at the Melbourne International Film Festival, New York's Museum of Modern Art, Rochester, NY's Dryden Theatre, the Harvard Film Archive, San Francisco's Roxie Theater, the Cleveland Cinematheque, Nashville's Belcourt Theatre, the University of Colorado at Boulder's International Film Series, and the Los Angeles County Museum of Art in 2010 and 2011, as well as at The New Beverly Cinema in 2022.

-The series was released on Blu-ray and two-disc DVD by The Criterion Collection in February 2012.
-The Criterion release is using the 24 frames per second native blu-ray HD encoding system.
-It was also released on limited edition Blu-ray by Second Sight in February 2019, simulating 25 frames per second of the PAL system.
+The series was released on Blu-ray and two-disc DVD in the United States by The Criterion Collection in February 2012.
+It was released on Blu-ray in the UK by Second Sight in 2019 (limited edition) and 2021 (standard edition).
+The Criterion release runs at 24 frames per second while the Second Sight release runs at 25 frames per second as originally recorded.